Recipe for Easy Swedish Meatballs

 The easiest explanation for meatballs is what they are served with, what type of sauce is used, how big they are, and also the ingredients that go into them.

-All of my other meatball recipes are baked in the oven, but I cooked these on the stove in a skillet.
-Mostly because I made them in the summer (I didn’t want to heat the house with my hot oven), but also for the delicious bits of meat left in the skillet (fond) that I used in the creamy gravy.
+Most of my meatball recipes are baked in the oven, but I cooked these Swedish Meatballs on the stove in a skillet.
+Mostly because I first made them in the summer (I didn’t want to heat the house with my hot oven), but also for the delicious bits of meat left in the skillet (fond) that I used in the creamy gravy.
 So good!
 Are you drooling yet?

 Ingredients for Easy Swedish Meatballs